Dhruvchaudhary255/reverse/README.md

 # reverse

-`reverse` is a static analysis tool for reverse-engineering ARM64 Android/iOS binaries, focused on automatically detecting XXTEA key usage in Cocos2d-x based games.

-It works by:
-- Disassembling functions (`TraceDisasm`) and annotating ARM64 instructions with semantic meaning.
+`reverse` finds XXTEA encryption keys in ARM64 Android/iOS Cocos apps.

+The tool:
+- Disassembles ARM64 functions
-- Tracking register state and stack objects (e.g. `std::string` built with Small String Optimization).
+- Tracks register values and stack objects
-- Recognizing patterns like inline vs. heap strings, member function calls, and vtable dispatch chains.
-- Flagging XOR operations that may indicate string obfuscation.
-- Extracting parameters passed into XXTEA-related functions (`jsb_set_xxtea_key`, `BaseGame::setXXTeaKey`, etc.).
-- Producing annotated listings and call findings with comments such as recovered keys/signatures.

-In short: run `./reverse` on a target binary, and it will trace through symbolized functions, resolve indirect/virtual calls, reconstruct `std::string` arguments, and highlight where and how XXTEA keys are set.
-This dramatically shortens the time needed to locate and recover encryption keys in obfuscated mobile games.
+- Recognizes `std::string` patterns (inline and heap)
+- Finds calls to XXTEA functions
+- Extracts encryption keys and signatures
+- Shows annotated assembly code

 Special thanks to Taha Draidia for the guidance and feedback that made this proof-of-concept possible.